 Democratic Women in Senate Call on Franken to Resign

-WASHINGTON — Eleven Senate Democratic women — and multiple Democratic men, including the Senate’s second-ranking Democrat — called for Sen. Al Franken to resign Wednesday, after a sixth woman came forward to charge that the Minnesota Democrat had made an improper advance on her.
+WASHINGTON — Eight Senate Democratic women called for Sen. Al Franken to resign Wednesday as a sixth woman came forward to charge that the Minnesota Democrat had made an improper advance on her.

 “Enough is enough,” declared Sen. Kirsten Gillibrand of New York.